lynn022307/me_hero913/README.md

 Here's what I did today in detail.
 To start up a rails app named me_hero913:

-1.Make a directory, enter it.
+1.Make a directory,

 > $ mdkir diary913

+then enter it

 > $ cd diary913

 2.Use `rails new` to open a new repository.

 > $ rails new me_hero913 -d postgresql

-3.Srart rails server in the new repo
+3.Start rails server in the new repo

 > $ cd me_hero913

 > $ bin/rails server

 Go to 0.0.0.3000 to see if the rails server is setup.
 For me, I see: